Transport in Zagreb: Taxicabs

-The first taxicab ever in Zagreb started operating on June 11, 1901.
+The first taxicab ever in Zagreb started operating on 11 June 1901.
 It was driven by Tadija Bartolović, a skilled fiaker driver.
 After a successful test drive where Bartolović drove mayor Adolf Mošinsky through Mesnička Street and Gornji Grad, the first taxicab stand in the city was opened on the Ban Jelačić Square.

 The association of taxicab drivers Radio Taksi Zagreb, of over 1,150 taxicabs, was the sole provider of taxi services in the city before 2011, when the first of many competitive services started to run taxicabs in the city.
-The taxi market has been liberalized in early 2018, and numerous transport companies (including Uber) have been allowed to enter the market.
+The taxi market has been liberalized in early 2018, and numerous transport companies have been allowed to enter the market.
 Despite this liberalization, taxi prices were prevented from increasing too much via legislation that capped them on one tenth of the average monthly salary.

+Bolt, Uber, Wizi, and Eko taxi operate taxi services in the city.